Customise Consent Preferences

 The Hôtel de Pavie is at the top and in the heart of Saint-Emilion.
-Its medieval picturesque and wine-growing tradition have attracted visitors from far and wide to discover its attractions since the 8th century.
+Its medieval picturesque and wine-growing tradition has attracted visitors from far and wide to discover its attractions since the 8th century.
 Inaugurated in 2007 in the Maison de Village, Its panoramic terraces and hanging gardens, following a pathway flush with the roofs, create the perfect and exquisite offers.
-A total feeling of a place in osmosis with its environment, a surreal presence of a bear or a white rhinoceros, borrowed from the work of the artist Michel Audiard, that adds a touch of contemporary mischief to this timeless stroll.
+A total feeling of a place in osmosis with its environment.
+The surreal presence of a bear or a white rhinoceros, borrowed from the work of the artist Michel Audiard, adds a touch of contemporary mischief to this timeless stroll.

 The highlight of the visit is the tasting, which puts everything that has been seen and heard into perspective.
 To the eye, the color is dense; on the nose, the aromatic complexity is deep; on the palate, the structure is taut and precise.
 All the magic of the place is distilled in a glass.

 With 16 rooms, 5 suites, terraces, and hanging gardens on the roofs of the medieval village of Saint-Emilion, a mansion in the vineyards, The Hôtel de Pavie spreads its charms and pure intimacy.
-To preserve this home-like atmosphere, which adds an extra touch of personality to the comfort of the hotel, the interior is designed by architect Alberto Pinto, who’s known for his mastery of historical styles, as well as for his contemporary creations, the right balance between respect for the old stones and the taste of the time.
-The luxury of the details, such as the velvet confetti laid by hand on the wallpaper, the patinas of the French cabinetmaker Moissonnier or the deployment of a multitude of precious essences in the geometry of the parquet floors, makes it an exquisite experience.
-The liveliness of the colors is harmonized without falling into the ease of a canon.
+To preserve this home-like atmosphere, which adds an extra touch of personality to the comfort of the hotel, the interior is designed by architect Alberto Pinto.
+Known for his mastery of historical styles, as well as for his contemporary creations.
+The right balance between respect for the old stones and the taste of the time.

 “It was the right time, for Chef Yannick Alléno, there was the availability to think about new projects and the desire to go further.
 By renaming the restaurant La Table de Pavie, we gave the Chef carte blanche and the subject was the region around us, and it is in close collaboration with local producers, starting with those of our own estates, that we wish to write this story.”
 Angélique DaCosta, the daughter of Gérard and Chantal Perse, now runs the establishment: